CASE WESTERN RESERVE UNIVERSITY Cleveland, Ohio

 Book Reviews:

 Review of Testosterone: an unauthorized biography, by Rebecca M. Jordan-Young and Katrina Karkazis.
 Harvard University Press, 2019.
-(Fall 2020)
+The Social History of Alcohol and Drugs.

 Review of Leaving a Legacy: Lessons from the Writings of Daniel Drake, by Philip M. Diller.
 University of Cincinnati Press, 2019.
-Ohio History (Fall 2020).
+Ohio History.
+Volume 127, Number 2, (Fall 2020).

 Review of Alice Paul: Equality for Women, by Christin Luardini.
 The History Teacher 47, No. 2 (August 2014).